-Proposing a study abroad program
+Proposing a new study abroad program

 Faculty or staff wishing to propose a new study abroad program should contact Erin French, Director of International Programs, for more information.